UK Stocks-Factors to watch on June 2

+CANADA STOCKS-TSX rises over 1 pct, led by bank and energy shares

+TORONTO, May 5 Canada's main stock index rose over 1 percent on Friday, as a rebound in oil prices drove energy stocks higher and major lenders posted robust gains.

-LONDON, June 2 Britain's FTSE 100 index is seen opening up by 21 points, or 0.3 percent higher, on Monday, according to financial bookmakers.
+LONDON, June 2 Britain's FTSE 100 futures contract was up by 0.5 percent by 0620 GMT on Monday, with the cash market seen opening up by 21 points, or 0.3 percent, on Monday.
 For more on the factors affecting European stocks, please click on

 * The UK blue chip index closed down by 0.4 percent, or 26.78 points, at 6,844.51 points on Friday.